 - We want to help create a woodland footpath to provide an accessible walking route from the Beach Car Park and ease traffic congestion in Porthcurno.

 - We are actively looking at schemes to promote car-sharing among our visitors.

 Energy, Waste and Water

-Our mains electricity from renewable sources, supplied by Good Energy.
+Our mains electricity from renewable sources, supplied by Engie.
 We use low energy lightbulbs, hand dryers and measured-flow taps in our toilets.
 We use recyclable materials wherever possible and carry out onsite recycling.
 We provide non-plastic containers for food and drink and reward our visitors for bringing their own sustainable drinks containers.
 All garden waste is removed by a green waste company or composted on site.
 All new projects consider environmental needs and energy consumption.

 We aim to create rainwater storage to irrigate and water the Minack’s gardens without putting pressure on our water supply, install thermal solar panels to provide the hot water for our toilets and to explore ways to reduce our energy use in winter.